BlueBrain/bluebrain.github.com/_projects/Deflect-0.8.md

 * Compressed or uncompressed streaming
 * Fast multi-threaded JPEG compression (using libjpeg-turbo)

+DeflectQt (optional) provides the following additional functionality:

+* Create QML applications which render offscreen and stream and receive events via Deflect

 The following applications are provided which make use of the streaming API:

 * DesktopStreamer: A small utility that lets you stream your desktop.
 * SimpleStreamer: A simple example to demonstrate streaming of an OpenGL application.
+* QmlStreamer (optional): An offscreen application to stream any given qml file.

 ## Building from source